 And their job?
 It’s essentially to store cheap energy during times of high supply and low demand, and then save it for when it’s actually needed.
 For example, home batteries charge energy from the grid during periods of excess energy, and then release it at night, when there’s more demand.
 And they could also be used to charge the Nissan Leaf on your drive, too.

-Nissan says it’ll sell three types of solar panel, from 275Wp to 320Wp, and they’ll all have a warranty of 25 years.
+Nissan Solar Energy comprises of a solar panels as well as a Nissan xStorage battery, so it’s a one-stop shop for sustainable needs.
+Three types of solar pane will be on offer, from 275Wp to 320Wp, and they’ll all have a warranty of 25 years.

 Read our pick of the best electric cars in the UK